simonkurtz-MSFT/audit-npm-packages/README.md

   - `audits-<start_directory>_<timestamp>_critical_versions.json` — a summarized map of module@version occurrences for critical findings

 ## Usage

+Run the script with an `-s` or `--start` parameter to supply a starting location.

 ### Check an explicit list of module@version pairs